SvarDOS/edrdos/README.md

 ### Using SYS under DOS
 Under DOS, you may use the provided SYS command to make a bootable disk.
-To make a bootable floppy disk, insert a freshly formatted floppy disk into drive A: (you may substitute the drive letter).
+To make a bootable floppy, insert a freshly formatted disk into drive A: (you may have to substitute the drive letter).

 Then invoke: